-Without further ado, let’s talk about why – if you’re interested in canning – you need to purchase the versatile kitchen appliance known as a pressure canner.
+Without further ado, let’s talk about 6 reasons why–if you’re interested in canning–you need to purchase the versatile kitchen appliance known as a pressure canner.

 Water bath canners are restricted to canning only high-acid foods such as salsas and pickles.
 Pressure canners are used for canning low-acid foods such as vegetables, meats and soups.
 Fruits and tomatoes can be processed using either method.
 But since a pressure canner can double as a water bath canner, you get all the benefits with one appliance.